f9micro/f9-kernel/README.md

   - Verified versions: arm-2012.03, arm-2013.05
 * [GNU Tools for ARM Embedded Processors](https://launchpad.net/gcc-arm-embedded)

-For flashing and debugging on the STM32F40x, [stlink](https://github.com/texane/stlink) is recommended.
+For flashing and debugging on the STM32F40x, [stlink](https://github.com/texane/stlink) is required.
-With `stlink` in your path, "make flash" will flash your STM32F4DISCOVERY board with proper F9 Microkernel configurations.
+With `stlink` in your path, command "make flash" will flash your STM32F4DISCOVERY board with built F9 binary image.

 When developing on top of F9 Microkernel, you do not have the luxury of using a source level debugger such as gdb.
 There are still a number of techniques at your disposal to assist debugging, however.
-KDB (in-kernel debugger) is built and run at boot by default, and here are the commands it supports:
+KDB (in-kernel debugger) is built and run at boot by default, and here are the supported commands:

 * a: dump address spaces
 * m: dump memory pools